Video: G Sathiyan and Harmeet Desai register stunning fightback win to reach doubles final

 Sathiyan and Manika cruised to a two game lead but lost momentum conceding the match 11-7, 11-9, 6-11, 9-11, 9-11.

-Later in the day, Sathiyan will take on Dang Qiu of Germany in the men’s singles quarterfinals.
+Later in the day, Sathiyan went down in straight games against Dang Qiu in the men’s singles quarterfinals, losing 5-11, 15-17, 6-11.

 With PTI Inputs